A Double Life in Acoustics

 As for his dual careers, Llorens says "They're similar in a lot of ways.
 Both involve acoustics and signal processing."
-He's a systems/signal processing engineer in the National Security Technology Department (NSTD) supporting the Undersea Warfare Business Area.
+He's a systems/signal processing engineer in the National Security Technology Department (NSTD) supporting the Undersea Warfare Mission Area.
 At APL, his satisfaction comes from the critical nature of the work he does everyday, keeping Navy assets secure against undersea threats.
 Beyond that, he says, "I like the atmosphere in NSTD and at the Lab in general.
 You know that people value the work we do here and that we're working toward common goals.
 There's a definite team mentality in my group and section.
 My co-workers are talented, and expectations are high, which drives me to perform at a higher level."

 Sometimes it surprises him to see how far his music career has come.
 He's a bona-fide international artist and has toured in both Japan and Europe.
 He notes that Japan is the best market for independent hip-hop.
 Llorens' music has been featured in most of the major hip-hop magazines and websites.
 His membership in the Recording Academy earned him voting rights and the chance to attend a Grammy Awards show in LA (which he says was "a blast!").

 Even with all his success, he's happy to remain a one-man business because there are things he can do as an independent that he says probably wouldn't happen if he waited for a major label to pick him up.
 "It's a great feeling to make the music I want to make and achieve success without being affiliated with a major label.
 It's a lot of hard work, but I get to do things my own way."